-The League was calling for an independent Game and Fish Commission… after looking more carefully at the structure and makeup of the Department of Conservation, the board had simply decided it would be impractical to try to change the entire TDOC.
+The League was calling for an independent Game and Fish Commission.
+After looking more carefully at the structure and makeup of the Department of Conservation, the board had decided it would be impractical to try to change the entire TDOC.

 The bill called for nine commissioners instead of five, three per grand division of the state.
 And it granted an unprecedented degree of oversight to the sportsmen.

 At the 1948 annual meeting in Nashville, the members moved to adopt the draft with only two minor changes.
 The draft was officially in the pipeline, but getting the model law ready for the Legislature was only half the job.
-League officers began at once to plan a “concentrated and skilful statewide campaign” in support of the proposed law.
+League officers began at once to plan a “concentrated and skillful statewide campaign” in support of the proposed law.
 They flooded the newspapers with articles and press releases, pushed the law in weekly outdoor columns and wrote letters of support in the editorial pages.
-They recorded radio spots, set up a speakers’ bureau, appeared before civic groups and in general tried to make sure that every sportsman in the state understood what the law was all about.
+They recorded radio spots, set up a speakers’ bureau, appeared before civic groups, and, in general, tried to make sure that every sportsman in the state understood what the law was all about.

 Even if wildlife protection were not a popular issue, it would be hard, if not impossible, to ignore such a delegation.

-After a year-long grassroots lobbying effort, the vote came in late February, with the model law passing 79-2 in the House and 26- in the Senate.
+After a year-long grassroots lobbying effort, the vote came in late February, with the model law passing 79-2 in the House and 26-1 in the Senate.
 On Feb.
-25,1949, it became Chapter 50, Public Acts of 1949, creating what was officially designated the Board of Conservation for Game, Fish and Wildlife.
+25, 1949, it became Chapter 50, Public Acts of 1949, creating what was officially designated the Board of Conservation for Game, Fish, and Wildlife.

 Folks in the League were well aware that their commission would be challenged.
 For now, however, they simply savored their victory.